DuskNgai/Paper-Notes/Readme.md

 ### Large Model

 1. 2017 Attention Is All You Need
+2. 2021 LoRA: Low-Rank Adaptation of Large Language ModelsLoRA Low-Rank Adaptation of Large Language Models
-2. 2021 Mask Autoencoder Are Scalable Vision Learners
+3. 2021 Mask Autoencoder Are Scalable Vision Learners
-3. 2023 Segment Anything
+4. 2023 Segment Anything

 ### Poisson